 Table of Contents

 We were told by a doctor that our son has a hydrocele.
 Is a hydrocele dangerous?

 A hydrocele contains fluid, and may present as discoloration and swelling of the scrotum.
 It is due to a patent opening and tract that extends from the tummy to the groin or genitalia, but this opening is smaller than an inguinal hernia.
 A primary hydrocele can be communicating due to an open tract, or non-communicating (the opening is closed, but fluid still resides within the tract).
 A secondary hydrocele is due to other causes which needs to be excluded for example infection, tumour or torsion of the testis.

-When is the best time to repair a pediatric hydrocele?
+When is the best time to repair paediatric hydroceles?

 Can oral medicine treat a hydrocele?

 No medicine can cure a hydrocele.
 Surgery is needed to repair the opening of the tract, and drain the fluid.

 What happens during the repair of a hydrocele in a child?

 A laparoscopic repair can be performed if there are bilateral hydroceles.
-Under general and local anaesthesia, keyhole incisions are made to insert the laparoscopic instruments.
+Under general and local anaesthesia, the incision is made within the umbilicus to insert the laparoscopic instruments.
 The opening(s) in the groin is then repaired.
 The instruments are removed and the wounds are closed with absorbable stitches.
 If there are reasons against a laparoscopic hydrocele repair, I perform the operation via an open technique.

 How is the recovery after a hydrocele repair?